jktrn/enscribe.dev-hexo/source/_posts/writeups/mhs/compilation.md

 ![Blossom](/asset/mhs/blossom.svg)

 This is where **blossom contraction** comes in.
-The idea is to contract the blossom $B$ into a single vertex $v_B$, and to treat it as a single vertex in the graph:
+The idea is to contract the blossom $B$ into a single "super-vertex" $v_B$, and to treat it as a single vertex in the graph:

 ![Blossom Contraction](/asset/mhs/blossom-contraction.svg)